About the Fellowship

-The Education Trust (Ed Trust) is excited to launch our Justice Fellows Policy Program, a vibrant and nurturing community of practice of directly impacted, formerly incarcerated individuals.
-The Justice Fellows will use their experience and hard-earned expertise to inform, review, amplify, and reflect on Ed Trust’s policy recommendations for justice-impacted students.
+Throughout this fellowship, the Justice Fellows will use their lived experience to inform, review, amplify, and reflect on Ed Trust’s policy recommendations for justice-impacted students.
 Additionally, Justice Fellows will inform and guide Ed Trust’s structured engagements and convenings at the intersection of higher education policy and the criminal legal system.